-With the Royal Challengers Bangalore failing to win a single Indian Premier League title, it’s easy to forget just how good Virat Kohli’s record as a batsman is in the T20 competition.
+While the Royal Challengers Bangalore are yet to win the Indian Premier League title, it’s easy to forget just how good Virat Kohli’s record as a batsman is in the T20 competition.
 The India and RCB captain has been consistent ever since he made his debut in 2008 and the season he had in 2016 remains the most prolific for any player.

 The furthest RCB have gone in the IPL is their three runners-up finishes – in 2009, 2011 and ‘16.
 In 2009 Kohli was still finding his feet at the international level and got just 246 runs.
 In 2011, he was in better form and scored 557 runs, including four half centuries.